 What is Demand Forecasting?

-For example, a new organisation needs to anticipate demand to expand its scale of production.
+For Example, for various needs for demand forecasting in business organizations, a new organisation needs to anticipate demand to expand its scale of production.
 On the other hand, an existing organisation requires demand forecasts to avoid problems, such as overproduction and underproduction.

 Demand forecasting enables an organisation to arrange for the required inputs as per the predicted demand, without any wastage of materials and time.

 - 6 Factors Influencing Demand Forecasting